njuhugn/JumbaStar/README.md

-\subsubsection{Limitation }
+## **Limitation**
-In this model, we firstly assumed each feature is independent with each other while in reality, they are not.
+* In this model, we firstly assumed each feature is independent with each other while in reality, they are not.
 Therefore the prediction accuracy might not well reflect the model’s theoretical accuracy.
 The reason that our AUC for similarity is not high is we only calculated the similarity index between queryID and titleID.
 If we could calculate similarity index between queryID and AdID, which is a combination of titleID, keywordID and descriptionID, our AUC should be much higher than now.